MawOfTheVoid/Pylette/README.md

 Find the pylette file and double-click it.
 If this doesnt work you have to give the pylette file executable permission.
 You can do this with `chmod +x /path/to/pylette`.
+I would also recommend to create a .desktop file so you can open it with an application icon and the ability to start it outside the directory of the executable.
 ### MacOs
 I don't have a Mac; if there is enough demand I may look into options to make an executable.